 The Stem Cell Therapy procedure begins with drawing (aspirating) bone marrow using a process that is less invasive than an open bone graft.
 Bone marrow can be taken from several areas, but the most common is from the pelvis.
 Once a sample of the drawn (aspirated) bone marrow is removed, it is then spun in a centrifuge to isolate and concentrate the stem cells, which creates concentrated bone marrow.

-Depending on your type of medical condition, stem cells can be injected directly into joints or organs, under the skin or through veins, arteries, or into spinal fluid.
+Depending on your type of medical condition, stem cells can be injected directly into joints, under the skin or through veins, arteries, or into spinal fluid.
 All of these are considered minimally invasive methods of introducing the stem cells.
-In the right environment, these stem cells can change (differentiate) into bone, cartilage, muscle, fat, collagen, neural tissue, blood vessels, and even some organs.
+In the right environment, these stem cells can change (differentiate) into bone, cartilage, muscle, fat, collagen, and neural tissue.
 Because it is your own DNA material, there is no rejection.
 The whole process takes a couple of hours in the office.
 You should be able to return to work the next day.

 The ROM Clinic leverages Harvest Technologies, a long time leader in point-of-care cell therapy products, which is now a part of Terumo BCT.
 Terumo BCT has been a global leader in blood component, therapeutic apheresis and cellular technologies for more than 30 years.
 Their cell processing expertise and comprehensive range of solutions cover the continuum of cell therapy—from point-of-care to cell therapy manufacturing.